NeilJed/aws-sso-credentials/README.md

   $ awssso dev-env
 ```

-If you don't pass a profile name it will prompt you allow you to select from a list:
+If you don't pass a profile name it will allow you to select from a list:

 ```
    $ awssso

    [?]
-Please select an AWS config profile: default
+Please select an AWS config profile: dev-env default
- > default
-   dev-env
+ > dev-env
    prod-env
 ```

 Once the profile is selected, the script will check if you're current SSO credentials are valid and warn you if they will expire soon.
-It will then use these credentials to get a the short term-credentials and copy them to your `.aws/credentials` file.
+It will then use these credentials to get the short term-credentials and copy them to your `.aws/credentials` file.

 You can then use these credentials with the tool of your choice either by passing the profile name, or setting the profile in your environment: